 According to 2016 Edelman Trust Barometer Report, customers that trust businesses are more likely to buy their products or services, and recommend them to friends and family.
 This trust is highly connected with the experience of using the product or, when talking about eCommerce, the buying experience.

-Many merchants focus mainly on their website design, functionality, etc. but usually forget about the importance of convenient purchasing or robust payment systems.
+Many merchants focus mainly on their website design, functionality, etc. but usually forget about the importance of convenient purchasing, robust payment systems and, overall, customer experience.
 In fact, some companies are focusing so much on their products, they forget about their customers.
 If you want to grow, it must change.

 Innovative companies understand the need for providing user-friendly solutions, so if you choose your business partner wisely, you will bring innovation to your customers in the best possible way.
 Wondering how?

 Consumers decisions are mostly based on the ease and convenience of using a certain solution whether it’s a new smartphone, or a financial product.
 When you provide a fast and user-friendly purchasing process, with a seamless checkout, it’s more probable that consumers will choose your eCommerce store than one with 6-steps (or more) in checkout, and lots of fields to fill out.